Housing Finance Reform

-The housing market is a critical aspect of our nation’s economy and the future of the housing finance system is of great importance to our nation’s credit unions and their more than 117 million members.
+The housing market is a critical aspect of our nation’s economy and the future of the housing finance system is of great importance to our nation’s credit unions and their nearly 120 million members.
 Since 2008, when the federal government took control of Fannie Mae and Freddie Mac (the government-sponsored enterprises or GSEs) from their stockholders and placed them into conservatorship, their future and the secondary mortgage market has become an important topic of debate among lawmakers and both the Obama and Trump administrations.
 These GSEs enable credit unions to obtain the necessary liquidity to create new mortgages for their member-owners by utilizing the secondary market.

 Our views come from you.
 Make your voice heard.